 Each year, the City Council may appropriate a specific dollar amount relating to historic preservation.
 The City Council will appropriate the funding for these expenditures during the annual budget process.
-The funding source for this category is the Lower Park Avenue and Main Street RDA.
-The disbursement of the funds shall be administered pursuant to applications and criteria established by the Planning Department, and awarded by the City Council consistent with UCA § 17A-3-1303, as amended.
+The funding source for this category is the Lower Park Avenue, the and Main Street RDA, and the General Fund.
+The City Council hereby authorizes the Historic District Grant Program.
+The disbursement of the funds shall be administered pursuant to the Historic District Grant Program pursuant to applications and criteria established by the Planning Department, and awarded by the Planning Department except that City Council approval shall be required for dispursement amounts greater than \$25,000. consistent with UCA § 17A 3 1303, as amended.
 In instances where another organization is involved, a contract delineating the services will be required.
+Projects involving city property or partnerships shall be limited to Category A. Repair funds, remaining end of fiscal year funds, or funds allocated via the General Fund through the separate Budgeting for Outcomes (BFO) annual process.